Training Opportunities

 Aims:

-• To understand the role of the key adult for children in care and other vulnerable children in schools
+• To understand the role of the key adult for Children in Care and other vulnerable children in schools

 • To increase understanding of children’s behaviour, including the impact of trauma and attachment needs